calabiyau19/calabiyau19.github.io/_posts/2025-10-09-linux-server-ssh-setup-guide-new.md

 title: "Setup SSH access on Ubuntu server"
 draft: false
 date: 2025-10-09
 description: A simple tutorial for setting up SSH access into a new Ubuntu server and adding SSH to your managment pc or laptop.
-Bonus section on setting up SSH key pair acess as it is much easier longer term.
+Bonus section on setting up SSH key pair acess as it is much easier in the long term.
 ---

 ## SSH Setup Guide for Ubuntu